charliespy/US-Power-Outages-Analysis/README.md

 | public appeal                 |               64 |
 | equipment failure             |               54 |

-To see the distribution of location, we could create a heatmap using folium.
-As we see on the map below, northeastern and midwestern states suffer most of the outages.
-We guess that population and GDP may have a correlation with amount of outages as California, Texas, and Washington have the greatest amount of outages.
+To analyze the distribution of outages by location, we created a heatmap using Folium.
+As shown on the map below, northeastern and midwestern states experience the highest number of outages.
+We hypothesize that population and GDP may correlate with the number of outages, as California, Texas, and Washington have the greatest number of outages.

 <p style="text-align:center"><iframe src="assets/heatmap.html" width=800 height=400 frameBorder=0></iframe></p>

 ## Bivariate Analysis

-We want to start by analyzing the relationship between `OUTAGE.DURATION` and `CLIMATE.CATEGORY`.
-The box plot below depicts three climate categories: warm, cold, and normal, the conditions during which the power outages occurred.
+We began by analyzing the relationship between `OUTAGE.DURATION` and `CLIMATE.CATEGORY`.
+The box plot below depicts the three climate categories—warm, cold, and normal—representing the conditions during which power outages occurred.
 The x-axis indicates the outage duration measured in minutes.

 <p style="text-align:center"><iframe src="assets/biv_1.html" width=800 height=600 frameBorder=0></iframe></p>

-The three distributions have similar IQR and shape.
-However, the median and 75% quartile outage duration is the highest in cold climate.
-The warm category has the fewest outliers, and the normal category has the most outliers.
-Overall, the cold climate tends to have longer and more variable outage durations.
-In contrast, the warm climate tends to have shorter and more consistent durations.
-This confirms our prediction that power outages are more likely to be severe and impactful in cold climates, where it snows more often than in the warm climates, where there's sunshine most of the time.
-From this box plot, one could hypothesize that climate conditions do not have a strong impact on both the duration and variability of power outages.
-Therefore, in our hypothesis tests, we will likely not adopt `CLIMATE.CATEGORY` as a feature variable.
+The three distributions have similar interquartile ranges (IQR) and shapes.
+However, the median and 75th percentile of outage duration are highest in cold climates.
+The warm category has the fewest outliers, while the normal category has the most.
+Overall, cold climates tend to experience longer and more variable outage durations.
+In contrast, warm climates exhibit shorter and more consistent durations.
+This observation supports our prediction that power outages are more severe and impactful in cold climates, where snow is more frequent, than in warm climates, which are generally sunny.
+Despite these findings, the box plot suggests that climate conditions may not strongly influence the duration and variability of power outages.
+Therefore, we will likely not include `CLIMATE.CATEGORY` as a feature variable in our hypothesis tests.

-Next, we will use another box plot to analyze the influence of different `CAUSE.CATEGORY`s on the `DEMAND.LOSS.MW` of the outage.
-The box plot below shows us that the demand loss values are numeric, continuous, and possibly standardized around zero, which may indicate a deviation from a norm or average situation.
-Several categories of outage causes are included, such as islanding, fuel supply emergency, public appeal, equipment failure, system operability disruption, intentional attack, and severe weather.
+Next, we analyzed the influence of different `CAUSE.CATEGORY`s on `DEMAND.LOSS.MW`.
+The box plot below illustrates that demand loss values are numeric, continuous, and possibly standardized around zero, which may represent deviations from a norm or average.
+Several categories of outage causes are represented, including islanding, fuel supply emergencies, public appeals, equipment failures, system operability disruptions, intentional attacks, and severe weather.

 <p style="text-align:center"><iframe src="assets/biv_2.html" width=800 height=600 frameBorder=0></iframe></p>

-In the plot, every cause category's distribution looks vastly different.
-The most notable/unique categories are:
+The distributions for each cause category vary significantly.
+The most notable categories are:
-- **severe weather**: this distribution has a very large IQR and outliers.
-Its range is the largest of all distributions, and it is also the most balanced distributions.
+- **Severe weather**: This distribution has a very large IQR and numerous outliers.
+Its range is the largest among all distributions and is also the most balanced.
-- **intentional attack**: This distribution has an extremely slim IQR, not even visible on the plot.
-Since its median and quartile ranges lie around `DEMAND.LOSS.MW` = 0, but its outliers span all the way to the largest values, it means that although the majority of the power outages caused by intentaionl attacks do not cost a lot of power, some well-planned attacks can be very costly.
+- **Intentional attack**: This distribution has an extremely narrow IQR, barely visible on the plot.
+While its median and quartile ranges are centered around `DEMAND.LOSS.MW = 0`, its outliers extend to the highest values.
+This indicates that although the majority of power outages caused by intentional attacks have minimal power loss, some well-planned attacks can be very costly.

-In summary, the box plots suggests that different causes of power outages result in varying levels of power loss.
-Severe weather seems to be have the most stable amount of demands loss, while intentional attacks appear to have the most variable distribution.
-This analysis helps us in understanding which types of events create more significant deviations from normal operating conditions.
-In the hypothesis testing section, we will be analyzing the relationship between severe weather outages and intentional attack outages, using their demand loss as the standard.
+In summary, the box plots suggest that different causes of power outages lead to varying levels of power loss.
+Severe weather appears to result in the most consistent demand loss, while intentional attacks exhibit the most variable distribution.
+This analysis provides insight into which types of events cause the most significant deviations from normal operating conditions.
+In the hypothesis testing section, we will further analyze the relationship between severe weather and intentional attacks, using demand loss as the standard for comparison.

 ## Interesting Aggregates

-We first created a pivot table.
-The mean of outage duration in each column varies indicating that the there may exits an correlation between `OUTAGE.DURATION` and {`CAUSE.CATEGROY` and `CLIMATE.CATEGORY`}.
+We began by creating a pivot table to analyze the mean outage durations across various categories of `CAUSE.CATEGORY` and `CLIMATE.CATEGORY`.
+The mean outage durations vary significantly across columns, suggesting a potential correlation between `OUTAGE.DURATION` and `CAUSE.CATEGORY` as well as `CLIMATE.CATEGORY`.

 |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |
 |--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|